matt-peters/matt-peters.github.io/_posts/2015-12-02-web-page-author-extraction.md

 While it may be possible to train an end-to-end deep learning algorithm on the raw data, we decided to start with a conventional system with prescribed architecture and hand engineered features.
 This allowed us to quickly develop and ship an algorithm for the product launch.

-{% include image.html url="/images/author-extraction/model_overview.png" description="Overview of author detection model" %}
+{% include image.html url="/images/author-extraction/model_overview.png" %}

 The above figure illustrates the model using [a previous post on our blog](/deep-learning-for-customer-churn-prediction/) as a case study.
 At a high level, the model processes a page with three main steps (working from top to bottom of the figure):